JBZoo/CSV-Blueprint/README.md

       # 5. The order of rules execution is the same as in the scheme.
 But it doesn't matter.
       #    The result will be the same in any order.
       # 6. Most of the rules are case-sensitive.
 Unless otherwise specified.
-      # 7. As backup plan, you alsways can use the "regex" rule.
+      # 7. As backup plan, you always can use the "regex" rule.

       # General rules
       not_empty: true                   # Value is not an empty string.
 Actually checks if the string length is not 0.
-      exact_value: Some string          # Case-sensitive.
-Exact value for string in the column.
+      exact_value: Some string          # Exact value for string in the column.
       allow_values: [ y, n, "" ]        # Strict set of values that are allowed.
-Case-sensitive.

       # Any valid regex pattern.
 See https://www.php.net/manual/en/reference.pcre.pattern.syntax.php.
       # Of course it's an ultimatum to verify any sort of string data.